hsyang1222/GPU-aware-converter/README.md

    - pytorch : conda install pytorch torchvision torchaudio cudatoolkit=11.1 -c pytorch -c conda-forge
    - memcnn : pip install memcnn
    - we test on python 3.8
+ - see the effectiveness of a stitchable method
+   - plain : python demo-stitchable.py --use_stitch 0
+     - Upload images with sizes (64,4096,4096) and expect GPU assignment to be impossible to operate
+   - stitchable(proposed) : python demo-stitchable.py --use_stitch 1
+     - Upload images with sizes (64,4096,4096) and expect run slowly but successfully
+ - see the effectiveness of layer convert method
    - run plain model (without our system converter)
      - python demo-plain.py
    - run converted model with our system converter
      - python demo-our_system.py

 # run full-type running
  - requirements